cncf/wg-serverless/workflow/spec/spec.md

         },
         "correlationToken": {
             "type": "string",
-            "description": "Path used for event correlation."
+            "description": "Context attribute name of the CloudEvent which value is to be used for event correlation" },
-        },
         "metadata": {
-          "$ref": "#/definitions/metadata"
+          "$ref": "#/definitions/metadata",
+          "description": "Metadata information"
         }
     },
     "required": ["name", "source", "type"]